m0ru/bak/04_solution.md

 }
 ```

-As you can see, this looks somewhat conciser and saves us the nesting caused due to the later use of `userInfo`.
-In this example this is a rather small difference, but the code-base had contained some three to five layer nesting that could be significantly simplified using async-await.
+This looks somewhat conciser and saves us the nesting caused by to the later use of `userInfo`.
+In this example this is a rather small difference, but the code-base had contained cases of up to five-layer deep nesting that were significantly simplified using async-await.

 #### ES6-Modules and Bundling

-Previously we'd been including the JS-files via `<script>`-tags in `index.html` which was very fragile as dependency information wasn't solely managed by the scripts themselves but also redundantly managed via this include list.
+Before using ES6-modules, we had been including the JS-files via `<script>`-tags in `index.html` which was very fragile as dependency information wasn't solely managed by the scripts themselves but also redundantly managed via this include list.
 Also, it depended heavily on Angular's dependency-injection mechanism, thus even utility-modules had to use that or expose themselves to global scope (and then be included in right order, lest they crash during startup).
 A less standardized variant here would have been to use the Asynchronous Module Definition [@WhyAMD] or CommonJS [@CommonJSNotes] syntaxes.
 A small caveat here, is that we still have to use the AngularJS dependency-injection mechanism, thus causing redundant dependency management, but now the duplication is contained in the same file (once as `import`-statement at the top of a view- or component-script and once in the AngularJS-module-declaration at the bottom).

 As browsers can't directly load these modules, however, it is necessary to use a script that loads them on-demand at runtime, like SystemJS [@systemjsDynamicES2018], or a bundler, that compiles all JavaScript-module together into a single JavaScript-file during the build-process.
-Such a bundle can that can then be included via a `<script>`-tag.
-We started of with the "JavasScript Package Manager" [@jspmioNative], short JSPM, that provides a convenient command-line-utility for installing packages (`jspm install npm:<pkgname>`) and handles the SystemJS-integration.
+Such a bundle can then be included via a `<script>`-tag.
+We started off with the "JavasScript Package Manager" [@jspmioNative], short JSPM, that provides a convenient command-line-utility for installing packages (`jspm install npm:<pkgname>`) and handles the SystemJS-integration.
 Including it in a page is as simple as running `npm install jspm && jspm init` and adding the following to one's `index.html`:

 ```{.html #fig:systemjs-startup caption="SystemJS startup."}
 <script src="jspm_packages/system.js"></script>